DUI with Child in Car

 California law takes drunk driving very seriously, especially if a child is in the car.
 In some states, driving drunk with a minor passenger is a separate criminal offense.
-In California, drivers face an "enhanced penalty" for driving with a young passenger in the car.

-In order to enact the penalty enhancement, the prosecution must demonstrate that you drove under the influence of alcohol.
+To enact the penalty enhancement, the prosecution must demonstrate that you drove under the influence of alcohol.
 Simply put, if you are convicted of misdemeanor DUI with a minor passenger, you can face additional penalties.

-It doesn't matter if you intended to harm the child, if your BAC was over the limit, or if your driving pattern was relatively safe; if law enforcement can show that you were driving under the influence, the penalties applies.
+It doesn't matter if you intended to harm the child, if your BAC was over the limit, or if your driving pattern was relatively safe; if law enforcement can show that you were driving under the influence, the penalties apply.

 According to California law, a "previous" DUI is any drunk driving conviction that occurred within the past ten years.

-Drunk Driving Laws & Child Endangerment
+Difference Between Drunk Driving & Child Endangerment Laws

 Although some states have "DUI child endangerment statutes," California recognizes these crimes as separate offenses.
-If you were charged with DUI and law enforcement believes that a child was in car, you can face separate criminal charges.
+If you were charged with DUI and law enforcement believes that a child was in the car, you can face separate criminal charges.
 The prosecutor can choose to charge you with:

-- DUI with a penalty enhancement under V C § 23572
+- DUI with a penalty enhancement under VC § 23572

 - DUI and child endangerment (a separate offense) under Penal Code 273(a)